tdfacer/explain-it.nvim/README.md

 ## ☄ Getting started

 1. Sign up for paid account at https://platform.openai.com/signup
   1. Be sure to note pricing!
 It is recommended to use something like privacy.com to make sure that you do not accidentally exceed your price limit.
 Note that there is a separate charge for _ChatGPT_ usage and _API_ usage.
 We're after _API_.
+In my heavy(ish) usage of the plugin while in development, the max charges I saw were about $0.50 / day.
+Your mileage may vary!!
 1. After adding payment info, copy your API key and set it as an environment variable in your shell.
 Here is a command that will add this to your `.zshrc` file:
     ```
     echo 'export CHAT_GPT_API_KEY=<replace_with_your_key>' >> ~/.zshrc